ELMM: Efficient Lightweight Multimodal Large Language Models for Multimodal Knowledge Graph Completion: Experiments

 \subsection{Datasets}

-We evaluate the performance of ELMM on two publicly available multimodal knowledge graph datasets: FB15k-237-IMG \cite{FB15K-237} and WN18-IMG \cite{WN18}.
-Each dataset comprises three modalities: (1) structured knowledge graph triples, (2) textual descriptions of entities, and (3) a set of 10 associated images per entity.
+We evaluate the performance of ELMM on four publicly available multimodal knowledge graph datasets: FB15k-237-IMG \cite{FB15K-237}, WN18-IMG \cite{WN18}, DB15K\cite{DB15K} and MKG-W\cite{MMRNS}.
+Each dataset comprises three modalities: (1) structured knowledge graph triples, (2) textual descriptions of entities, and (3) a set of associated images per entity.
 Detailed statistics for both datasets are presented in Table \ref{tab:my-data}.
+Due to space constraints, we report evaluation results primarily on the FB15k-237-IMG and WN18-IMG datasets in the main text; \textbf{results on DB15K and MKG-W are provided in Appendix \ref{sec:appendix_ER}}.